 Clean Cooking for Climate Action: Roadmap for National Clean Cooking Programs to Achieve Emission Reduction Targets

 This document provides an overview of the benefits of and new opportunities for clean cooking transitions.
-It is intended to help governments and other stakeholders initiate, expand, or enhance clean cooking initiatives with the goal of reducing harmful climate-forcing emissions and supporting their commitments under the Paris Agreement.
+It is intended to support governments and other stakeholders to initiate, expand, or enhance clean cooking initiatives with the goal of reducing harmful, climate-forcing emissions and meeting their commitments under the Paris Agreement.

 Introductory Framework for Measurement, Reporting, and Verification for Clean Cooking Energy Initiatives

-This document introduces measurement, reporting, and verification (MRV) approaches and recommendations as they apply to cooking energy interventions.
+This document introduces MRV approaches and recommendations as they apply to cooking energy interventions.
 The document builds on existing MRV experience and highlights how these approaches may evolve in the context of the Paris Agreement.
-This guide is intended for any professional involved in the planning, execution, or funding of clean cooking energy programs and projects that aim to reduce climate-harming emissions, within the context of the Paris Agreement goals.
+This guide is intended for any professional involved in the planning, execution, or funding of clean cooking energy programs and projects that aim to reduce climate-harming emissions within the context of the Paris Agreement goals.